tbh-idk/card-games/README.md

 # card-games
-A Discord bot that facilitates Blackjack, Go Fish, Crazy 8s, and more
+Games currently supported:
+ - BlackJack
+ - Go Fish
+ - Crazy 8s
+ - Tic-Tac-Toe

 ### Notes
 I know this needs to be refactored.
 It will be done at some point